-Effective July, 1 2013, the Office of Financial Aid will implement a new Satisfactory Academic Progress (SAP) Policy for students receiving Financial Aid at ECC.
+Effective July, 1 2013, the Office of Financial Aid will implement a new Satisfactory Academic Progress (SAP) Policy for students receiving Financial Aid at Essex County College.
 To be considered in “good” academic standing, all students must complete 67% of all college credits attempted (including Transfer credits) during a semester/term with a 2.0 College Grade Point Average (GPA) and meet all other requirements as described below:

-The requirements for making Satisfactory Academic Progress at Essex County College (ECC) are based on the following three components that are measured to assess whether the student is meeting SAP standards:
+The requirements for making Satisfactory Academic Progress at Essex County College (Essex County College) are based on the following three components that are measured to assess whether the student is meeting SAP standards:

 Grade Point Average (Qualitative Measure)

 The qualitative component is measuring the quality of the student’s SAP by conducting a review of the student’s Cumulative College Grade Point Average (GPA).
 To meet the qualitative SAP requirement, the student must have a minimum college GPA of at least a 2.0.
 Specific federal, state grants and scholarships may require a different GPA for renewal (Example: NJ STARS).
 There may be a separate requirement for continued eligibility for those funds.